websight-io/docs/docs/guides/authoring/Howlite/image/index.md

 # Image Component

 ## Usage
 Drag & drop image component to a Page section.
 You will see a default image placeholder.
-It is visible in edit mode only and will dissapear in preview and on published page.
+(It is visible in edit mode only.)
 ![Image placeholder](placeholder.jpg "Image placeholder in edit mode")

 ## Authorable properties